athletics/AdManager/README.md

 ]
 ```

-**Description:** When using the dynamic insertion feature, this allows customization of what body elements to exclude when looking for valid insertion points.
+**Description:** When using the dynamic insertion feature, this allows customization of what elements to exclude when looking for valid insertion points.

 [:arrow_up:](#configuration)